osdg-ai/osdg-data/README.md

 ## Share Your Work

-The *OSDG Community Dataset (OSDG-CD)* is made available for research purposes.
-We are making this data open with the hope to enable researchers to discover new insights into and meaningful connections among Sustainable Development Goals.
+The OSDG Community Dataset (OSDG-CD) is made available for research purposes.
+We are making the data open with the hope to enable researchers to discover new insights into and meaningful connections among Sustainable Development Goals.

 We would like to know what you discover in the data.
 So do not hesitate to share with us your outputs, be it a research paper, a machine learning model, a blog post, or just an interesting observation.
-Send us an email at [community@osdg.ai](mailto:community@osdg.ai?subject=OSDG-CP).
+Send us an email at [community@osdg.ai](mailto:community@osdg.ai?subject=OSDG-CD).

-If you are using the dataset in a research paper, please cite it as follows: OSDG, UNDP IICPSD SDG AI Lab, & PPMI.
+If you are using the dataset in a research paper, please cite the original version as follows:

+> OSDG, UNDP IICPSD SDG AI Lab, & PPMI.
 (2021).
 OSDG Community Dataset (OSDG-CD) (2021.09) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.5550238.

+To cite a specific version, use the template provided on Zenodo.

 ## Contribute to OSDG

 This dataset is made possible because of a large community effort.
 We would be glad to see your contribution to the project too.
 You can join our [Community Platform](https://osdg.ai/community) to help us collect more labelled data.
 If you have a more technical background, you can also contribute to the OSDG Labelling Tool [here](https://github.com/osdg-ai/osdg-tool).
 If you want to contribute to the project in some other way, do let us know via this [contact form](https://osdg.ai/contact).

 To learn more about the OSDG project, visit [osdg.ai](https://osdg.ai/about).

-## FAQ

-TBA.